The best places to see wild horses in the USA

 The best places to see free-roaming wild horses in the American West

 This is a list of the easiest places to get to where you are also very likely to see wild horses.
-It does not include places that have lots of horses, but require a 4×4 and backcountry navigation skills to see them.
+It does not include places that have lots of horses, but require a 4×4 and backcountry navigation skills to visit.
 Nor does it include locations where BLM has removed a large portion of the herd in the past couple of years.
 Those two factors mean that several “best” places to see horses included on many other lists are not included here.

 The best place to see wild horses in Arizona: The Lower Salt River in Tonto National Forest (Phoenix)